fahad-accordion-23/assembly-8088-quick-start/README.md

 - **DOSBOX**: DOSBox executable with pre-configured `dosbox.conf`.

 ## Setup
 No setup required.
-Download the repository and run DOSBox using the shortcut.
+Download the repository and run DOSBox from the DOSBOX directory.

 ## Usage
 - Run DOSBox from the DOSBOX directory.